LOG LINE

 seeks to place each house within the context of its owner's life and

-career, providing insight into each home’s development and its place
+career, providing insight into each home’s development and

 in the oeuvre of the artist.